Davis1776/2020-03-Plot.ly/README.md

 * Hat tip to Triology Education Services for providing the challenge guidelines.

 ## Copyright
-Michael R. Davis © 2020.
+Michael R. Davis :copyright: 2020.
 All Rights Reserved.